OBSERVABILITY PLATFORM

 Create a monitor

-You can create monitors using the Chronosphere app, Chronoctl, or Terraform.
+Select from the following methods to create monitors.
 Most monitors alert when a value matches a specific condition, such as when an error condition defined by the query lasts longer than one minute.

 series_conditions: